DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/Feedback/05-20 Narrative Feedback.md

 -----

 7 total dialogues is a little much considering that this is still the first pass of text in the game.
 I'd rather get 5 total for this week and provide feedback that gives a better picture for what the rest of the text should look like.
-So, I'm asking for:
+So, I'm asking for 5 total dialogues by tmr:
 - Game boot dialogue
 - You died for the first time dialogue (Have Magnus talk to the player here)
 - 3 subsequent death dialogues (I have to preference for who is involved in these)